RafalBednarz/gprc/grpc_in_java.md

 |Contract format     | WSDL | depending on tool, most popular is YAML  |  proto file |
 | data exchange format      | usually XML      |   usually JSON | protocol buffers |

-To me, it's more similar to SOAP since you have mandatory contract but much easier to use.
+To me, it's more similar to SOAP since you have mandatory contract but compared to SOAP is much easier to use.

 gRPC makes development in Java quite easy (null-safety and immutability by default) and it is very hard to break its compability while developing new versions of the contract.
 This is very important feature in large distributed systems.

-So let's discuss its features in details!
+So let's discuss these features in details!

 ## Protocol buffers under the hood